How to Recover Permanently Deleted Google Documents

 Where do permanently deleted documents go on Google Docs?

 Whenever you delete a Google document or file, the deleted file stays in the trash bin for 30 days before it is permanently deleted.
-However, this is only possible if you’ve not used the Delete Forever option while deleting the Google document.
+Just like when you hide comments in Google Docs, they remain in the Resolved section.

-Although Google Drive does not allow users to restore Google docs that have been permanently deleted after 30 days, such Google Docs can also be recovered from a backup or offline copy, which was possibly once created or edited in the local folder before it was uploaded to Google Drive.
+Although Google Drive does not allow users to restore Google Docs that have been permanently deleted after 30 days, such Google Docs can also be recovered from a backup or offline copy, which was possibly once created or edited in the local folder before it was uploaded to Google Drive.

 How do I recover permanently deleted Google Docs?